How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 In terms of Madison, this month they’ve acquired 200 customers and a marketing budget of $1000.
 Additionally, to these expenses that we’ve already taken into account, we’ll need to add the marketer’s salary who works with this acquisition channel (let it be $2 500 salary of the email marketer) and the fee for the services they use (about $50).
 And other expenses would be $100.
 Therefore, acquisition of one customer would cost for you:

 You can see how the cost for every user you acquired dramatically grew from $5 to $18,25.
-Therefore, in case you want to estimate your Customer Acquisition Cost more objectively, use this formula.
+Therefore, if you want to estimate your Customer Acquisition Cost more objectively, use this formula.

 Well.
 Madison calculated their CAC for every acquisition channel.
-They’ve got some numbers and don’t know what to do with them.
+They have some numbers and don’t know what to do with them.

 But to tell the truth, they don’t make any sense until you know how much these customers bring to your company.

-For example, Madison’s Customer Acquisition Cost may be $400, while the Average Lifetime Value that customers bring equally $1000.
+For example, Madison’s Customer Acquisition Cost maybe $400, while the Average Lifetime Value that customers bring equally $1000.
 In this case, she’s making a $600 profit which sounds good.
-But let’s consider an opposite situation — say their Customer Acquisition Cost is the same $400, while every user brings only $250.
-Therefore, Madison’s loss is $150 for every user, which is not as desirable as in the first situation that I’ve just described.
+But let’s consider an opposite situation — say their Customer Acquisition Cost is the same as $400, while every user brings only $250.
+Therefore, Madison’s loss is $150 for every user, which is less desirable than in the first situation I’ve just described.

-So, there is a big chance that even in case your CAC matches with the benchmark, you’ll still have significant losses.
+So, there is a big chance that even if your CAC matches the benchmark, you’ll still have significant losses.
 To avoid this, you need to calculate and monitor the Lifetime value of your users and compare this with Customer Acquisition costs.

 So, let’s discuss LTV in more detail.

-Searching info about Customer Acquisition Cost, Madison found out that many experts consider CAC together with Lifetime Value.
+Searching information about Customer Acquisition Cost, Madison discovered that many experts consider CAC together with Lifetime Value.
 More than that, some of them even calculate the LTV: CAC ratio:

 So, Madison needs to understand what’s LTV and how to calculate this.